-The set of components to support the smart security scenario that will be developed are:
+The set of components to support the smart security scenario that have been developed are:

-Data management

-- Database implementation required to store both, video alerts and smartphone data. - Selection of the map format to be used in order to visualize the different areas to be monitored in the campus (test location). - Design of a software module to make online queries about whether a registered smartphone is in the campus or not. - Design of a software module to make historical queries about whether a registered smartphone was on campus or not in a specific time period. - Design and implementation of notifications to alert the user when a vehicle is parked incorrectly. - Development of a software module, based on the data from a smartphone that will be capable of identifying people driving at an unauthorized speed on campus. - Design and implementation of notifications to alert the user when a vehicle goes in the wrong direction. - Design of the databases based on the current data models. - Database implementation. - Design and implementation of a component to determine when a registered smartphone is inside a specific Campus.
+- Data management - A database has been implemented to store both, video and smartphone alerts. - Storing and management of user's information. - An authentication module was developed using Keyrock (specifically Keystone). - Design and implementation of a module to make online queries about whether a registered smartphone is in the campus or not. - Design of a software module to make historical queries about whether a registered smartphone was on campus or not in a specific time period. - Design and implementation of notifications to alert the user when a vehicle is parked incorrectly. - Implementation of a software module, based on the data from a smartphone, capable of identifying people driving at an unauthorized speed on campus. - Implementation of notifications to alert the user when a vehicle goes in the wrong direction. - Implementation of a component to determine when a registered smartphone is inside a specific Campus.